 Zeljko Lucic, a native of Serbia, continues to garner acclaim for his performances of the dramatic baritone repertoire in the world's leading opera houses, including the Metropolitan Opera, Royal Opera House in Covent Garden, San Francisco Opera, and L'Opéra National de Paris.
 For his appearance in La forza del destino with San Francisco Opera, the Financial Times declared, "with this Don Carlo, Zeljko Lucic served notice that he is one of today's pre-eminent Verdi baritones."

-In the 2014-15 season Mr. Lucic reprises the role of Gerard in David McVicar’s new production of Andrea Chénier at the Royal Opera House, to be broadcast cinematically worldwide.
+In season 2014-15 he reprises the title role of Macbeth, sings Amonasro in Aida and Alfio/Tonio in Cavalleria Rusticana/I Pagliacci at the Met, and reprises the role of Gérard in David McVicar’s new production of Andrea Chénier at the Royal Opera House, to be broadcast cinematically worldwide.
 His 2013-14 season engagements included Germont in La traviata with Diana Damrau, also Amonasro in Aida in returns to Teatro alla Scala; and his return to the Metropolitan Opera as Gerard in Giordano’s Andrea Chénier.
 Other European engagements included Scarpia in Tosca and the title role in Nabucco with Wiener Staatsoper; Iago in Otello with Opernhaus Zurich; the title role in Falstaff with Stadtische Bühnen Frankfurt; the title role in Simon Boccanegra with Semperoper Dresden; and Scarpia with Bayerische Staatsoper.
 In 2012-13 he sang the title role in Rigoletto for the Metropolitan Opera’s new production, for San Francisco Opera, Lyric Opera of Chicago and Teatro all Scala, title roles in Simon Boccanegra and Macbeth in returns to Bayerische Staatsoper, and Renato in Un Ballo in Maschera in a return to Teatro alla Scala.

 Recent successes include Rigoletto with the Los Angeles Philharmonic, under Gustavo Dudamel, his return to the Metropolitan Opera in the title role of Nabucco; to Stadtische Bühnen Frankfurt as Scarpia in Tosca and Iago in Otello; to Opéra de Paris in the title role of Rigoletto, also to Oper Köln in the same role; to Bayerische Staatsoper (Munich) as Miller in Luisa Miller; to Wiener Staatsoper as Germont in La traviata and Scarpia in Tosca; and making his Salzburger Festspiele debut in the title role of Macbeth in a new production directed by Peter Stein, conducted by Riccardo Muti.
 After his monumental success as the title role in the Metropolitan Opera’s live, international HD broadcast production of Macbeth, Zeljko Lucic returned to sing the title role in Rigoletto, Germont in La traviata, Di Luna in Il trovatore, the title role in Rigoletto, Enrico in the company’s Japan tour of Lucia di Lammermoor,and Michele in Il tabarro.